ricdikulous/immutable-unreal-game-lessons/lessons/10-dynamically-upload-metadata/README.md

 - Reviewing and updating our project's backend structure.
 - Implementing dynamic metadata selection for unique NFT rewards.
 - Demonstrating the functionality through Swagger.

-We're now ready to move on to granting the minter role, which will bring us closer to NFT minting in "Trash Dash".

 ## Next Steps
 Join us in the next lesson where we'll create and endpoint that mints NFTs.